2kranki/gen/README.md

 13. Play and have fun.
 14. Please send me any comments or problems.

-I am running this on MacOSX for now.
+I am running this on MacOSX for now with golang v1.12.1.
 I will adapt the above for Windows at some point.
 My editor is Goland from Intellij.
 It has worked well for me.

 I have added repository, app01.
 It contains the latest output of 'gen' for the Test01